-Join the Smithsonian American Art Museum and the Smithsonian’s National Collections Program for a series of presentations and discussions that explore the intersection of cultural heritage and climate change.
-This two-day conversation will examine the impact of climate change on cultural heritage and communities worldwide, discuss the responsibilities of stewards of cultural heritage in fostering collaborative solutions, address urgent questions of equity and inclusion, and identify strategies that leverage cultural heritage for climate action.
+Over two days, the Smithsonian American Art Museum and the Smithsonian’s National Collections Program convened a series of presentations and discussions that explored the intersection of cultural heritage and climate change.
+This conversation examined the impact of climate change on cultural heritage and communities worldwide, discussed the responsibilities of stewards of cultural heritage in fostering collaborative solutions, addressed urgent questions of equity and inclusion, and identified strategies that leverage cultural heritage for climate action.

-A full-day symposium on Thursday, March 5 in the Smithsonian American Art Museum’s McEvoy Auditorium will highlight innovative climate stories and strategies in cultural heritage.
-A second day of dynamic breakout sessions on Friday, March 6 will be held at six Smithsonian museums and archives.
-Speakers and discussion topics will explore six categories of cultural heritage identified by the International Council on Monuments and Sites (ICOMOS):
+On Thursday, March 5, a full-day symposium in the Smithsonian American Art Museum’s McEvoy Auditorium highlighted innovative climate stories and strategies in cultural heritage.
+The second day of dynamic breakout sessions on Friday, March 6 was held at six Smithsonian museums and archives.
+Speakers and discussion topics explored six categories of cultural heritage identified by the International Council on Monuments and Sites (ICOMOS):

 - Museums and Collections

 This symposium aimed to empower cultural heritage authorities, managers, and advocates to pursue more ambitious engagement and collaborative approaches with climate change matters.

 This symposium is presented as part of the Smithsonian’s Earth Optimism initiative.